July 5, 2024

 As automation replaces humans in many jobs, the skills in demand will be those that technology cannot replace

-The presence of a large number of soft skills in this list is particularly intriguing because soft skills are traditionally perceived to be inferior to hard skills.
+Soft skills have traditionally been perceived to be inferior to hard skills.
 That’s perhaps because hard skills have always been easier to quantify and measure than soft skills.
 Right from school, hard skills such as literacy and numeracy are systematically measured and graded.
 But teamwork, empathy and resilience?
 Not so much.

 As adults, this is possibly also why many of us are reluctant to list too many soft skills on our resumes.
 After all, it is easier for us to show employers evidence of our hard skills, which are backed up with degrees, diplomas and certificates or work experience.
 While, how do you prove to a prospective employer that you are an empathetic person who works really well in teams?